 ImPaCt is a study to trial the PCI within the community nursing service to enhance detection of the patient complexity in our service.
 The primary objective is to explore whether adding the PCI to usual assessment process could enhance detection of complexity of patients.
 The secondary objective is to explore whether using the PCI derived patient complexity could facilitate appropriate resource allocation; this resource being the time allocated to providing clinical care to the complex patient.
 The study will also explore issues around feasibility and acceptability of the PCI in the community nursing service.

-Ethical approval will be sort prior to trial commencement.
-The trial will be registered with the Australian and New Zealand Clinical Trials Registry.
+Ethical approval has been provided, reference number LNR/19/BHCG/54227.
+The trial has been registered with the Australian and New Zealand Clinical Trials Registry.
+UTN: U1111-1236-2073

 Method